simplymichael/express-user-manager/CONTRIBUTING.md

 <a name="setting-up-test-databases"></a>
 ### Setting up test databases (with docker)
-- Setup a MongoDB database:
+- **Setup a MongoDB database**:
-    - Create a container: `docker run -d -it --rm -p 27017:27017 mongo:4.4.1`
-    - If you wish to name the container, use the `--name` flag, for example: `docker run -d -it --rm --name mongodb -p 27017:27017 mongo:4.4.1`
+    - Create the container: `docker run -d -it --rm --name mongodb -p 27017:27017 mongo:4.4.1`
-    - You can also create volume mappings between your OS and the container using the `-v` flag: `-v path/on/your/host/system:/etc/mongo`
+    - You can create volume mappings between your OS and the container using the `-v` flag: `-v path/on/your/host/system:/etc/mongo`
-- Setup a MySQL database:
+- **Setup a MySQL database**:
     - Create the container:
       `docker run -d -it --rm --name mysql -p 3306:3306 -e MYSQL_ALLOW_EMPTY_PASSWORD=true mysql:5.7 --default-authentication-plugin=mysql_native_password`
-    - Log into the container and create the *users* database: `docker exec -it mysql mysql -h localhost -u root -e "CREATE DATABASE IF NOT EXISTS users"`
+    - Log into the container and create the ***users*** database: `docker exec -it mysql mysql -h localhost -u root -e "CREATE DATABASE IF NOT EXISTS users"`
     - You can also create volume mappings between your OS and the container as follows: `-v path/on/your/host/system:/var/lib/mysql`

 ### Viewing debug output
-To see debug output on the console, set the `DEBUG` environment variable to *express-user-manager* before running the tests or starting the built-in server: `set DEBUG=express-user-manager`
+To see debug output on the console, set the `DEBUG` environment variable to ***express-user-manager*** before running the tests or starting the built-in server: `set DEBUG=express-user-manager`

 ## Committing and Pushing changes